-There are many benefits of working with nature, rather than against it.
+There are many benefits of compost by working with nature, rather than against it.
 Below are just a few.

 Plants do best in soil that is teeming with microorganisms such as bacteria, fungi, and earthworms.
 These and many, many other organism (known as soil biota) make a soil food web that provides the nutrients that plants need to grow and thrive.
 All these organisms create an environment for roots that allow for uptake of nutrients.
 This is the exact “fertilizer” that the forests of the world thrive upon.